Qatar investigates 'invasive' search of women at Doha airport | DW | 28.10.2020

-The women were subject to invasive examinations in the hunt for an abandoned baby's mother earlier this month.
+The women were subjected to invasive examinations in the hunt for an abandoned baby's mother earlier this month.
 Qatar "regrets" harming personal freedoms but has not yet explained why officials conducted the searches.

 Qatar apologized Wednesday after authorities carried out invasive examinations on female passengers at Doha's Hamad International Airport earlier this month.